gnosis/dex-research/dFusion/dFusion.rst

 While we are unlikely to find a global optimum, the procedure is still fair, as everyone can submit their best solution.
 However, many heuristic approaches might exist to find reasonable solutions in a short timeframe.

-Since posting the complete solution (all prices and traded volumes) would be too gas expensive to put on-chain for each candidate solution, participants only submit the 'traders utility' they claim there solution is able to achieve and a bond.
+Since posting the complete solution (all prices and traded volumes) would be too gas expensive to put on-chain for each candidate solution, participants only submit the 'traders utility' they claim there solution is able to achieve, the new balance-state-hash after the auction settlement and a bond.
 The anchor contract will collect the best submissions for **C** minutes and will select the solution with the maximal 'traders utility' as the proposed solution.
 This proposed solution will become a - for the present being - a valid solution, if the solution submitter will load all details of his solution onchain within another **C/2** minutes.
 If he does not do it, he will slashed and in the next **C/2** minutes anyone can submit another full solution and the best fully submitted solution will be accepted by the anchor contract.

 This means the uniform clearing price of the auction is calculated in a permission-less decentralized way.
 Each time a solution is submitted to the anchor contract, the submitter also needs to bond themselves so that they can be penalized if their solutions later turns out incorrect.
-The participant providing the winning solution will later also have to provide the updated account balances that result from applying their order matching.
 In return for their efforts, solution providers will be rewarded with a fraction of transaction fees that are collected for each order.

 Providing data for fraud proofs of solutions